cvxtct/load-test/README.md

 ![rust](https://img.shields.io/badge/rust-🦀-blue)

-`rstress` is a modern, high-performance HTTP load testing tool written in Rust.
+`rstress` is a HTTP load testing tool written in Rust.
+The endeavor is to keep it fast, simple, and reliable. — The capability to ***expose the breaking point of the system with precision.***
-It’s designed to be fast, minimal, and reliable — ***giving you precise latency metrics and transparent concurrency control without the complexity of larger frameworks.***

 This project started as a study and experimentation tool to explore async concurrency, multi-process coordination, in Rust.

 ## Key Features

-- Async load generation powered by tokio and reqwest
+- Built on tokio and reqwest for high concurrency without complexity
-- High-resolution latency histograms (via hdrhistogram)
+- Precise latency histograms using hdrhistogram — see what really happens under pressure
-- Multi-process scaling with per-worker isolation
+- Multi-process mode to push CPU and network limits cleanly
-- Quantiles, RPS, status codes, transport error tracking
+- Metrics that matter: RPS, quantiles, status codes, and transport errors
+- Realistic client behavior — tune timeouts, connection reuse, and idle socket lifetimes to see how the system handles real-world load
-- Optional JSON report output with redacted configuration snapshot
+- Structured output — generate JSON reports with configuration and results for tracking runs over time
-- Simple YAML/TOML config, no scripting required

 ## Project Status